 Translate the widget

-Force a specific language
+Set a language

 <script